systeminit/si-device-compliance/README.md

 *  `CONFIGURATION_MANAGEMENT_TOOL`: Currently only ansible is supported, others may come in future versions
 *  `CONFIGURATION_MANAGEMENT_REPO`: The configuration management repository name
 *  `CONFIGURATION_MANAGEMENT_BRANCH`: The branch name or commit of the installation instructions (`main` being the most up to date)
-*  `INTENT`: One of [dry-run | execute]
 *  `EMAIL_ADDRESS`: The corporate email address of the user responsible for the device
-*  `SUBMISSION_TOKEN`: The submission token from 1Password to permit the user to submit device information, search COMPLIANCE_SUBMISSION_TOKEN in 1Password to find it.
+*  `SUBMISSION_TOKEN`: The submission token from SI to permit the user to submit device information

 <br/>